charlax/entrepreneurship-resources/README.md

 Checkout the hiring section on my [charlax/engineering-management](https://github.com/charlax/engineering-management/).

 * [Good Job Descriptions](https://www.goodjobdescription.com/): good job descriptions from the most loved companies

+### Learning

+>  It is important to view knowledge as sort of a semantic tree — make sure you understand the fundamental principles, i.e., the trunk and big branches, before you get into the leaves/details or there is nothing for them to hang on to.

+Elon Musk

 ### Marketing